donuts-test/donuts-test.github.io/pages/researchprojects.md

 ---
-layout: research
+layout: researchprojects
-title: Research
+title: Research Projects
 # description: Here you can describe your project, lab or yourself.
 Or remove this page altogether if you don't want to do that.

   # href: https://unsplash.com/photos/UmncJq4KPcA
-permalink: /research/
+permalink: /researchprojects/
 ---